“I’m not sure I’m comfortable doing it with everyone watching,” Jason said.

 “A full set of essences is four, right?”
 Jason asked.
 “I’ve only got two more, plus the one I already used.
 I don’t suppose you have another one on you?”

 “Three is enough,” Farrah said.
 “I keep forgetting that you really don’t know anything.
 Once you use your third essence, a fourth one manifests itself on the spot.
 They’re called confluence essences, because they’re a result of the three essences you already have.
-In my case, I used the fire, earth and power essences, which gave me the volcano essence.”
+In my case, I used the fire, earth and potent essences, which gave me the volcano essence.”

 “Confluence essences only manifest after three essences are used,” Rufus added.
 “You can’t find a volcano essence anywhere.
 Even when essences manifest near a volcano, you’ll usually get essences like fire and earth.”